KannonZenetism/zenetism-field-physics/structural-neuroscience/SN04-awareness-stratification-and-the-philosophy-of-mind.md

 The entropic counterpart to apophatic essence-disclosure is what the lattice terms **blobism**: the collapse of sovereign distinction into undifferentiated fusion.

 Blobism does not arrive at Aion through disciplined release.
 It erases boundaries between beings, roles, or layers through imposition, resulting in structural mimicry, identity dissolution, or symbolic flattening.
-It presents unity through structural sameness rather than through the harmonic resonance achieved through distinction.
+It presents fusion through structural sameness rather than through the harmonic resonance achieved through distinction.

 The **Non-fusion Axiom** is the structural law that determines this distinction: genuine unity preserves the sovereignty of its constituent elements.
 Harmonic resonance requires distinct tones.
 Fusion eliminates resolvability and therefore eliminates the conditions for resonance — even though essence persists beneath the collapse.